GitHubDragonFly/CAER_Video_GUI/README.md

 - Gamma, Hue, Saturation, Sharpen, Gaussian Blur, Posterize, Solarize and Sobel Gradient
 - Edges and Emboss (which are mutually exclusive - you can only have one applied at the time)

 The more effects applied the slower the frame processing.
+The highest impact have Hue and Saturation.

 Face Detection:
 - Only applicable to camera stream